How to practice the mouth gym ?

 The Mouth Gym is a funny game that tones up the orofacial sphere mobilizing voluntary movements of the tongue, lips and cheeks.

-The different positions performed on imitation require attention, tone and precision and promote good articulation.
+The different positions performed on imitation require attention, tone and precision.

-The mouth gym is above all a game intended to explore the oral and facial possibilities in a good mood in early childhood structures or nursery schools.
+The mouth gym is above all a game intended to explore the oral and facial possibilities in a good mood in early childhood structures, speech therapist, nursery schools or schools.
 It is aimed at all children over 3 years old.

 Mouth Gym in day-care centers and schools

-The Mouth Gym workshop is easy to set up with a group of children and offers a fun and dynamic break from the daily routine.
+The Mouth Gym workshop is easy to set up with a group of children or a class and offers a fun and dynamic break from the daily routine (like a "break-up worshop").
+The game also promotes awareness of the "cheeks, lips and tongues body image.

 This activity encourages children to grow up, making them the actors of their own articulation and orofacial mobility !

-If you're planning a long-term project, it's a good idea to set up a small "language corner" equipped with :
+If you plan to offer this activity regularly, it's a good idea to set up a small "language corner / area" within your school or classroom, including :

 the mouth gym poster